Slate. Shoot. Ship. Signal

 Shoot

 Shoot is where the studio earns its name.
-Every engagement has a production component, even the ones that are technically paid-media retainers — because the paid account needs creative, and creative is shot, not generated from stock.
+Every engagement has a production component, even the ones that are technically paid-media retainers, because the paid account needs creative.

-A typical Shoot phase covers two days of on-location filming, two days of studio work, and a parallel AI-media library build.
+A typical Shoot phase covers on-location filming, studio work, and a parallel AI-media library build.
 We shoot on real factory floors, in real edit bays, with real customers and operators.
-We light it cinematically and we color it warm.
-We do not use stock.
-We do not use casting-call actors.

-What separates us from a standalone video shop is that the Shoot team and the paid-media team are the same team.
-When the shoot wraps, the paid lead is in the edit bay the same afternoon, cutting the fifteen variants the retargeting pool is going to need.
-The hero film, the ad variants, the sales-deck video — all shot on the same day with the same direction.
+What separates us from a standalone video shop is that the Shoot team and the paid-media team work from the same brief.
+The hero film, ad variants, and sales-deck video all come from the same direction.

 - Phase 03